 - Member of the AILA Creative Inquiry in Applied Linguistics Research Network

-- Member of the University of Edinburgh Bilingualism Matters team (Schools Partnership Group)
+- Member of the University of Edinburgh Bilingualism Matters volunteer team (Schools Partnership Group)

 - Member of the University of Glasgow College of Arts Postgraduate Conference 2018 Committee